General Questions for Teachers, Tutors, & Parents

 The programs address both reading and spelling, since the two do go hand-in-hand.
 Note that the I Can Fly Reading Program does

-not emphasis spelling as much as Blast Off to Reading, however, the activities in the I Can Fly Program do contain word building with
+not emphasize spelling as much as Blast Off to Reading, however, the activities in the I Can Fly Program do contain word building with

 sounds and a spelling activity.
 The progress metrics will show the spelling score for the spelling activity.